Jealousy is not only inbred in human nature, but

 Christian imagery presents the devil as a symbol of temptation toward vice.
 In psychology, Freud pointed to subconscious desires and to conflict among the id, ego, and superego.
 Genetics are now thought to be an important part of the picture, where qualities that can be undesirable in some settings may be present because, in the past, they had benefits that caused them to persist through natural selection.

-Whatever the origins and imagery, naturalist perspectives are in agreement with traditional wisdom – that we often have conflicting desires and at times can appreciate guidance in ways of wrestling with passions that may cause regrets.
+brain-heart-and-DNAWhatever the origins and imagery, naturalist perspectives are in agreement with traditional wisdom – that it can be helpful, personally and socially, to identify and encourage virtues, and to recognize that we often have conflicting desires and learn ways of managing passions that may cause regrets.

 ..